DIY High Vacuum Feedthroughs

 Shortly after creating the KF-25 medium current feedthrough, I realized that I would need an even higher current feedthrough for my planned thermal PVD system.
 With expected peak currents exceeding 400A (provided by a rewound microwave oven transformer), I decided to design and build a feedthrough that would maximize conductor cross section on a KF-16 flange.

 The finalized design uses a 0.5" diameter copper rod as the conductor inserted into a stainless KF-16 stub.
-This stub could have been made instead of bought, but I didn't want to risk aluminum's higher thermal expansion and already had to buy stubs for the PVD system.
+This stub could have easily been made instead of bought, but I had already acquired numerous stubs for the PVD system's primary flange.
 The copper rod is spaced inside the stub with a custom machined PTFE spacer.
-A permanent 3D printed piece (black) acted to center the rod and cap off the epoxy pour and a temporary 3D printed piece (red) served as another tool to ensure concentricity.
-As with the medium current version, Hysol 1C-LV was used and a good bond was ensure with vibration and vacuum degassing.
+A permanent 3D printed piece (black) acted to center the rod and cap off the epoxy pour.
+A temporary 3D printed piece (red) served as another tool to ensure concentricity.

 Shortly after creating the KF-25 medium current feedthrough, I realized that I would need an even higher current feedthrough for my planned thermal PVD system.
 With expected peak currents exceeding 400A (provided by a rewound microwave oven transformer), I decided to design and build a feedthrough that would maximize conductor cross section on a KF-16 flange.

 The finalized design uses a 0.5" diameter copper rod as the conductor inserted into a stainless KF-16 stub.
-This stub could have been made instead of bought, but I didn't want to risk aluminum's higher thermal expansion and already had to buy stubs for the PVD system.
+This stub could have easily been made instead of bought, but I had already acquired numerous stubs for the PVD system's primary flange.
 The copper rod is spaced inside the stub with a custom machined PTFE spacer.
-A permanent 3D printed piece (black) acted to center the rod and cap off the epoxy pour and a temporary 3D printed piece (red) served as another tool to ensure concentricity.
-As with the medium current version, Hysol 1C-LV was used and a good bond was ensure with vibration and vacuum degassing.
+A permanent 3D printed piece (black) acted to center the rod and cap off the epoxy pour.
+A temporary 3D printed piece (red) served as another tool to ensure concentricity.

 Was building instead of buying worth it?